emn178/jscrypto/docs/classic-scope.md

-# Current online-tools Scope
+# Classic Package Scope

-This document tracks the first compatibility target: replacing the current CryptoJS-backed online-tools crypto layer without adding new behavior first.
+This document tracks the current `@jscrypto/classic` package scope.
+The package is intended to stand on its own as a classic cryptography component set, with CryptoJS-compatible outputs where compatibility is intentional.

 ## In Scope First